philtoms/short-circuit/README.md

-# dom-circuit
+# short-circuit

-A little state machine for Javascript applications that live on the DOM.
+A little state machine for Javascript applications that prefer to live outside of the DOM.

-`dom-circuit` is small utility function that weaves selected DOM elements into a state machine.

-The state machine acts like a live circuit where elements feed input signals, changes in state drive outputs and ordinary reducers handle state logic.
-The state machine is conveniently constructed in Javascript Object form.
+`short-circuit` is a cut down version of dom-circuit with element binding code stripped out leaving a tight, consistent state machine that organizes complex application logic into signal states.

+Like its bigger brother, `short-circuit` acts like a live circuit where input signals drive state change through reducers into output signals. output signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.

-The following example leaves out the HTML markup detail and item handling logic of a TODO application and focuses on the state changes that might be expected when these two aspects are brought together.
+The following example leaves out the application render and item handling logic of a TODO application and focuses on the state changes that might be expected when these two aspects are brought together.

 ```
-import circuit from 'dom-circuit'
+import circuit from 'short-circuit'
 import {update, remove, total, done} from './reducers.js';
+import render from './render'

 const todo = circuit({
-  'add@change': (state, value) => (todo.items.update(value)),
+  add: (state, value) => (todo.items.update(value)),
   items: {
     update,
-    'remove@click': remove,
+    remove,
   },
   footer: {
     'counts@/items': {